harishb00/social-network/README.md

     - No need to manually maintain the `requirements.txt` file
     - Built-in dependency resolver
     - Automatically creates and manages virtual environment

+## Features
+* JWT based Authentication with refreshable tokens.
+* Sign up with email.
+* Login and Logout.
+* Search users by name or email.
+* Send friend requests to users.
+* Accept/Reject friend requests.
+* Block/Unblock an user.
+* Rejected requests can be resent after a cool down period of 24 hours.
+* List all the friends of logged in user.
+* List all the pending friend requests sent to the user logged in (with sorting).
+* Only authorized resources can be modified by logged in users.
+* Pending requests and User search endpoints are paginated with 10 items per page.
+* User rate throttling is used to limit the rate of friend requests sent in a minute.

 ## Examples
 A Postman collection is exported and available as `Social API.postman_collection.json` in the repo.
 Download and import it to try out examples.